adibarce1081/Elasticsearch/README.md

 List of dependancies
 - python2.7
 - elasticsearch-6.2.0
+- BeautifulSoup4
 - json
 - lxml
 - requests
+- re
-change the for loop values to increase the number the scrapping data
+-  change the for loop values to increase the number the scrapping data